-The course follows the Primary School Direct (Tuition Fee) route, specialising in Early Years (ages 3-7), in Reception and Key Stage One.
+The course follows the Primary School Direct (Tuition Fee) route, encompassing the early years with children in Reception and Key Stage 1.
 Trainees complete a set of termly tasks, written assignments and a portfolio of evidence to demonstrate meeting the Teaching Standards.
-Upon successful completion of the course, Qualified Teacher Status is awarded, along with a PGCE.
-Trainees will be qualified to teach any age across Primary.
+Upon successful completion of the course, Qualified Teacher Status is awarded, with a PGCE validated by Bath Spa.
+Trainees will be qualified to teach any age across the primary phase.

-The centre training covers a range of themes including specific subject content, methods of teaching and learning, planning and resourcing.
-This is delivered by a number of specialists including some of Aspire’s own Specialist Leaders of Education.
-There may also be opportunity to observe demo lessons in our academies, as well as visiting other specialist settings.
+The centre training covers a range of themes including specific early years content, the curriculum, methods of teaching and learning, planning and resourcing.
+This is delivered by a number of specialists including some of Aspire’s own Specialist Leaders of Education, who deliver elements such as Maths and ICT.
+There may also be opportunity to observe demo lessons in our academies and other specialist settings.
 Some of the centre-based sessions will take place in key training settings such as outdoor education centres, including a short residential trip to Bristol and London.

-The majority (around 75%) of the course time is spent in school.
-While in school, trainees are welcomed by experienced Aspire class teachers, leaders and practitioners, giving support to complete a range of course-related tasks, leading group work and teaching practice.
-Trainees gain intensive, hands-on practical experience of working with children, classroom management and working in the school environment.
+The majority (around 75%) of the course time is spent in school where trainees are welcomed by experienced Aspire class teachers, leaders and practitioners to support them.
+Trainees complete a range of tasks, lead group work and undertake teaching practice.
+This intensive, hands-on approach develops key skills needed for classroom management and working in the school environment.
 High-quality feedback, support and advice is given to trainees by their class teacher, leading to continuous development of their teaching practice.
-Course tutors will also observe teaching practice during the course of the year.
+Course tutors will also observe teaching practice throughout the year.

-Trainees have dedicated weekly 2-hour high-quality mentoring sessions in school with their Aspire school-based trainer (class teacher), as well as having access to a mentor and tutor through Cornwall SCITT.
-We believe trainees can reach their full potential with the best mentoring support, so we train and support our Aspire mentors to give the best support.
+Trainees have dedicated weekly 2-hour high-quality mentoring sessions in school with their Aspire school-based trainer (class teacher), alongside access to a mentor/tutor through Cornwall SCITT.
+We believe trainees can reach their full potential with the best mentoring support, so we train and support our Aspire mentors, too.